 - electrotherapy (e.g. ultrasound)

 - the use of crutches, a walking stick or other walking aid

 - ankle taping, Achilles tendon taping or arch support taping

 - ice or heat treatment

-- exercises to improve flexibility, strength and balance
+- exercises to improve flexibility, strength, core stability and balance

 - biomechanical correction

 - anti-inflammatory and supplement advice (e.g. fish oil, glucosamine and chondroitin)